derSuessmann/quiche-lorraine/README.md

 # Status of the project

 The project is far from being stable!
 The structure is quite brittle.
-The main reason is the dependancies between the different software projects.
+The main reason is the dependencies between the different software projects.
 In the end it is some sort of mini distribution on top of an existing distribution.

 The `bake.yml` playbook currently runs without an error on my Pi.
 The software it installs seems to work.